How Does the Jones Act Affect Oil Rig Workers?

 OCSLA:

 While the Jones Act offers a safety net for many maritime workers, its implications differ based on the nature of the vessel and the role of the worker.
-For those in this sector, understanding their rights under the respective Acts is paramount to ensure they receive the protection and compensation they deserve.
+For those in this sector, understanding their rights is crucial to ensuring they receive the protection and compensation they deserve.